MIURA RS

 The best paraglider is whichever one is best suited to the particular pilot.

-The challenge we faced when developing the MIURA RS was to create a glider with enough performance for ambitious beginners to be able to get into thermalling and cross-country flying, but which still had the feeling of safety and comfort during flight found in a basic intermediate wing.
-As soon as we had tested the first prototypes, we knew that the MIURA RS was more than just an ordinary basic intermediate glider.
-Performance and handling reveal B category genes but, with moderate use of the speed system, its behavior in terms of safety is consistent with that of a glider in the A category.
-For this reason we decided to have the MIURA RS certified twice: firstly as an A category glider suitable for training, and secondly as a basic intermediate with its benefits of the extended speed range.
+We have developed the MIURARS for demanding pilots who are looking for a wing with excellent thermal characteristics with which they can perfect their skills over many years.
+When developing the MIURARS, we were faced with the challenge of building a wing with enough performance to enable ambitious pilots to get into thermal and cross-country flying without sacrificing the necessary feeling of safety and flying comfort of a basic intermediate.
+After we had tested the first prototypes, we knew that the MIURARS was more than just a simple basic intermediate.
+Performance and handling reveal B category genes but, with moderate use of the speed system, its behaviour in terms of safety is consistent with that of a glider in the A category.
+That is why we have decided to certify the MIURARS twice: once as a fully beginner-compatible A glider and additionally as a basic intermediate with the speed advantage of the B class.
 This is possible by adding or unmounting the speed limiter, which pilots can do themselves in just a few seconds.

-If you decide to buy the MIURA RS, you don’t have to choose one or the other!
+If you choose the MIURA RS, you don’t have to choose!

-Ambitious beginners wanting to use the performance and handling of an intermediate glider in their training, but who still want to keep the passive safety of the A category, will immediately feel at ease with the MIURA RS.
+Demanding beginners who want to benefit from the performance and handling of an intermediate during training and at the same time do not want to miss out on the passive safety of the A-Class will immediately feel at home on the MIURARS.
 The balanced damping and optimised RAST system will give you the confidence to climb higher than ever before, even in rough conditions.
 And on the subject of climbing, even its simple launch behaviour underlines its commitment to transport you with ease into the sky.
-This means the MIURA RS is ideal as your future-proof first paraglider.
+This makes the MIURARS ideal as your future-proof first paragliding equipment.
 Pilots coming from a higher EN rating and those who don’t fly very often will also appreciate the glider’s accessible performance.

 With 48 cells and its efficient speed system, it offers climb and glide performance that is outstanding in this class, and which will still put a smile on your face even after years.
 We have also refined its handling so that you will always be in full control of the situation even in turbulent thermals.
 And if conditions should ever become rougher than was expected, RAST will help you maintain pressure in the canopy.